Comforter Sizes Chart

 How to Measure Your Mattress

 The first step in determining a proper comforter size for your bed is to measure your mattress.
 While mattress sizes are standard in terms of length and width, the thickness can vary.
-Pillow top mattresses and those with extra comfort layers can create a much thicker mattress.
+Pillow top mattresses and those with extra comfort layers can create much thicker mattresses.
 These will require comforters with extra width in order to hang down long enough on the sides.

-To measure your mattress, simply add the width and thickness on each side together.
+To measure your mattress, simply add the width and mattress thickness on each side together.
 Let’s say you have a queen size mattress that’s 60 inches wide and 12 inches tall.
 A properly fitting comforter will need to be at least 84 inches wide.